ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba.md

   Boba-ILLIXR/  # simulation, renderer, immersive games, assets, environment setup
 ```

-The installer pins Boba-ILLIXR to `23e800fc552770004fcbee58be2760f4c23748a8`, retrieves its Git
+The installer pins Boba-ILLIXR to `f4b75e611e0d7540cbe4dee6f2efb7e41bbf3772`, retrieves its Git
-LFS assets through the same authenticated repository, and runs its
+LFS assets through the same public repository, and runs its
 `env_install/setup.sh`.
 That script creates or validates `boba-cu132`, builds the
 bundled CUDA/OpenGL, gsplat, and cuSOLVER extensions, and validates the Rope,
 Sloth, and Lab assets.
 The runtime includes the shared frame-generation and CPU